CCMMMA/wacommplusplus/README.md

 5) Invoke cmake using the following options:
 - USE_MPI - Activate the distributed memory parallelization.
 - USE_OMP - Activate the shared memory parallelization.
-- USE_OPENACC - Activate the OpenACC acceleration (future feature).
+- USE_FLEXMPI - Activate the computational malleability.
-- USE_CUDA - Activate the CUDA acceleration (future feature).
+- USE_CUDA - Activate the CUDA acceleration.
 - DEBUG - Add logging printouts (do not use for production or evaluation.)

 WaComM++ uses cmake version 3.
-In some Linux systems cmake is version 3 by default.
-In other systems version 3 must be specified using the cmake3 command.
+In some Linux systems, cmake is version 3 by default.
+In other systems, version 3 must be specified using the cmake3 command.

 - Example: compile vanilla WaComM++ (No parallelization)